AI & Agents

 7. Slack (Communication Agent)

-Best For: Internal HR communication and employee support.
+Best For: Internal HR communication, interview reminders, and employee Q&A.

 Key Features: